gecko0307/dios/README.md

 <img align="left" alt="dios logo" src="https://github.com/gecko0307/mathom/raw/master/dios/logo_128.png" height="80" />

-DIOS is a minimal i386 operating system kernel written in D with some parts in assembly.
+DIOS is a minimal i386 OS kernel written in D with some parts in assembly.
 It is tested on a real hardware and emulators like VirtualBox and QEMU.
 The main purpose of this project is demonstrating D's fitness for system development.
 I've written it initially in D1/GDC and recently ported to D2/LDC.

 I don't have any big plans for this code - you are free to use it to create your own kernel.
 PRs implementing real-world OS features are welcome.